Be Awesome Live Awesome Summary (PDF)

 You can control and regulate them if you practice enough.

 That’s How You Give Feedback: The Sandwich Technique

 Humans hate feedback.

-Because we have the vast egos that blind us of reality.
+Because we have vast egos that blind us to reality.

 We show as if we care about feedback.

 But inside, we all want to see ourselves as perfect human beings.